-- 1. This 20172022 IGP does not govern Erosion and Sediment Control Measures at mining facilities.\ Erosion and Sediment Control Measures are governed by the facility's Surface Mining Permit (SMP) issued by the EPD Land Protection Branch, Surface Mining Unit. \The SMP governs the active mining area and all other areas of the site within the SMP site boundary. \An SMP must be issued for the facility prior to any activity, which falls within the definition of "surface mining" in the Georgia Surface Mining Act of 1968 (O.C.G.A § 12-4-70, et seq.) at the mining site. - The 20172022 IGP does not cover process water discharges from the mining facility.
-The process water discharges must be permitted under an individual or general NPDES Wastewater Permit, (GAG300000), and are not covered by this permit. - 3.
-Where compliance with a requirement in a separate regulatory permit, such as an exploration permit, mining permit, reclamation plan, etc., will result in youthe permittee functionally meeting any requirement in this Subpart 8.J, you arethe permittee considered to have complied with the relevant requirement in this Subpart 8.J.
-You The permittee must document in yourthe SWPPP that a corresponding requirement in this Subpart 8.J is addressed in a separate permit.
+- 1. This 2017 IGP does not govern Erosion and Sediment Control Measures at mining facilities.
+Erosion and Sediment Control Measures are governed by the facility's Surface Mining Permit (SMP) issued by the EPD Land Protection Branch, Surface Mining Unit.
+The SMP governs the active mining area and all other areas of the site within the SMP site boundary.
+An SMP must be issued for the facility prior to any activity, which falls within the definition of "surface mining" in the Georgia Surface Mining Act of 1968 (O.C.G.A § 12-4-70, et seq.) at the mining site. - 2.
+The 2017 IGP does not cover process water discharges from the mining facility.
+The process water discharges must be permitted under an individual or general NPDES Wastewater Permit, and are not covered by this permit. - 3.
+Where compliance with a requirement in a separate regulatory permit, such as an exploration permit, mining permit, reclamation plan, etc., will result in you functionally meeting any requirement in this Subpart 8.J, you are considered to have complied with the relevant requirement in this Subpart 8.J.
+You must document in your SWPPP that a corresponding requirement in this Subpart 8.J is addressed in a separate permit.